vengi-voxel/vengi/docs/Configuration.md

 You can either log via syslog (on unix) or to stdout (this might of course differ from platform to platform).

 The log level is configured by the `core_loglevel` variable.
-The lower the value, the more you see. `0` is the highest log level
+The lower the value, the more you see. `1` is the highest log level
-(trace).
+(trace), where 5 is the lowest log level (fatal error).

 ## General